 The Educational Value of Slide RulesEvery year, 160 to 180 new students enter into one of my six high school Precalculus classes.
 And before I learn their names, I already know what they feel about math.
 As a subject, there is nothing more polarizing.
 It's the only subject taught in school where a student can be excused for carrying the label "bad at math," a label often passed down from parent to child.
 And as a teacher, my first task is to overcome their preconceived attitude toward math.

-Compounding the problem is an educational system that reinforces the "bad at math" idea.
+I believe that the problem stems from an educational system that reinforces the "bad at math" idea.
 This is because children are ability-grouped in their formative years, classified to an ability "level," and then never given a chance later to "bridge" back up to their potential once their developmental growth supports it.
 The student is left with no further opportunity because it is deemed by educators that it's no longer worth the effort. |

-So when a third grader struggles with multiplication tables or a sixth grader lacks algebraic reasoning, they are started on an educational path that will not allow them another opportunity when they are actually ready for it, with no change to catch up to their peers and no positive experience to be gained.
+So when a third grader struggles with multiplication tables or a sixth grader lacks algebraic reasoning, they are started on an educational path that will not allow them another opportunity when they are actually ready for it, with no chance to catch up to their peers and no positive experience to be gained.

 Because this is the situation of roughly 70% of my students when I first get them, I consider myself both a teacher AND a redeemer of math.
 I've learned that I must do the latter before I can reach my own potential as the former.
-So I work hard to make sure math is what its supposed to be...confidence-building, enlightening, and enjoyable.
+So I work hard to make sure math is what it's supposed to be...confidence-building, enlightening, and enjoyable.

 Such is my job of a math apologist...to give them positive experiences in mathematics that they were never given the opportunity to have.